A verifiably secure and proportional committee election rule: Introduction

+To complement this result, we also provide a new hardness result for maximin support, which implies that the problem does not admit a PTAS \footnote{A \emph{polynomial time approximation scheme} (PTAS) for an optimization problem is an algorithm that, for any constant $\eps>0$ and any given instance, returns a $(1+\eps)$-factor approximation in polynomial time.} unless P=NP.
+To the best of our knowledge, ours constitutes the first analysis of approximability not only for maximin support, but for any Phragm\'{e}n objective.
+In contrast, several approximation algorithms for Thiele objectives have been proposed; see~\cite{lackner2020approval} for a survey.
+Next comes the question of applicability: as mentioned previously, the blockchain architecture adds stringent constraints to computations.
+However, if the output can be \emph{verified} much faster than it can be computed from scratch, then the task can be implemented as a verifiable computing scheme.
+This is the case for our new election rule.

-\begin{theorem} There is a linear-time test that takes as input an election instance and an arbitrary solution to it, such that if the test passes then the input solution satisfies the PJR property and a 3.15-factor approximation guarantee for the maximin support objective.
-Moreover, the output of the election rule mentioned in Theorem~\ref{thm:intro1} always passes this test. \end{theorem}
+\begin{theorem} There is a verification process that takes as input the election instance and an arbitrary solution to it, such that if the solution passes it then it is guaranteed to satisfy the PJR property and a 3.15-factor approximation for maximin support.
+Further, the output of the $\phragmms$ rule always passes this test.
+Finally, the test has a runtime linear in the size of the input, and can be parallelized into multiple computing units each with a runtime linear in the number of candidates and independent of the number of voters. \end{theorem}

-We believe this to be the most important feature of our proposed election rule relative to others in the literature.
-Such efficient verification helps ensure transparency in a decentralized governance process, and might be of independent interest.
-In the context of our motivating application, it makes our election rule implementable into a fast blockchain validator election protocol which provides strong and verifiable guarantees on security and proportionality.
-We provide details on such a protocol in Section~\ref{s:objectives}, which will be the basis for an implementation in the Polkadot network.
-Finally, we derive from the new election rule a post-computation which, when paired with any approximation algorithm for the maximin support problem, makes it also satisfy PJR in a black-box manner.
+We remark that testing whether an arbitrary solution satisfies PJR is coNP-complete~\cite{aziz2018complexity}, and that passing the test above is a sufficient but not a necessary condition for a solution to have the two aforementioned properties; hence, the fact that the output of our proposed rule passes the test is not evident.
+This result enables the first blockchain implementation of a validator selection protocol with strong theoretical guarantees on security and proportionality.
+Finally, we derive from the new rule a post-computation which, when paired with any approximation algorithm for maximin support, makes it also satisfy PJR in a black-box manner.

-\begin{theorem} There is an efficient computation that takes as input an election instance and an arbitrary solution to it, and outputs a new solution which a) is no worse than the input solution in terms of the maximin support objective, b) satisfies the PJR property, and in particular c) can be efficiently tested to satisfy the PJR property. \end{theorem}
+\begin{theorem} There is an efficient computation that takes as input an election instance and an arbitrary solution to it, and outputs a new solution which a) is no worse than the input solution in terms of the maximin support objective, b) satisfies the PJR property, and in particular c) can be verified to satisfy PJR in linear time. \end{theorem}